1.0 Business Reply Mail (BRM)

 Except as provided under 1.5.11, when an Intelligent Mail barcode is printed on any BRM pieces, it must contain the barcode ID, service type ID, and correct unique ZIP+4 routing code, as specified under 204.1.3.
 The IMb must be placed on the address side of the piece and positioned as part of the delivery address block under 202.5.3 or within the barcode clear zone in the lower right corner of the piece if printed directly on the piece.

 A mailer may use a MID based Intelligent Mail barcode on BRM pieces.
 The MID based IMb must contain the barcode ID, specific service type ID, Mailer ID, serial number, in the tracking code field and a ZIP+4 routing code.
-Additional information on the MID based Intelligent Mail barcode can be found at http://ribbs.usps.gov/.
+Additional information on the MID based Intelligent Mail barcode can be found on PostalPro at https://postalpro.usps.com/.
 Place the barcode according to 1.5.10.